Blog Home

 Sauerkraut: Fermented foods such as sauerkraut contain probiotics (live organisms in food and supplements that benefit health).
 Probiotics are associated with improved digestion and intestinal health.
 Sauerkraut is also full of vitamins that may help prevent infection.

-Tomatoes: The numerous phytonutrients in tomatoes are associated with decreased total cholesterol, decreased LDL-cholesterol, decreased triglycerides, and a reduced risk of cancer.
-More recently, the antioxidant, lycopene, has been linked to improved bone health.
+Tomatoes: The numerous phytonutrients in tomatoes are associated with decreased total cholesterol, decreased LDL cholesterol, decreased triglycerides, and a reduced risk of cancer.
+More recently, the antioxidant lycopene has been linked to improved bone health.

-Walnuts: They are well-known as a source of omega-3 fatty acids, but walnuts also contain phytonutrients that are rarely found in other foods.
+Walnuts: They are well-known as a source of omega-3 fatty acids, but walnuts also contain phytonutrients rarely found in other foods.
 Walnuts have been found to protect against heart disease, type 2 diabetes, and some cancers.

 Sources